frankperler/frankperler/README.md

 ### Hi there 👋!
 I'm Frank.
 Welcome on my page!

-I am a Full Stack Engineer from Switzerland currently working [@Olympe](https://olympe.io/).
-In a former life, I was finance manager at a US medtech company (Masimo).
+I am a Sales Operations Director working for a medtech company called Masimo.
+I am Swiss but I am currently living in Orange County, California.

 I love designing and creating applications from the ground up.
 I also have strong interest in blockchain technology whether it is creating smart contracts with Solidity or building front-ends with Web3.js.

-In my spare time, I enjoy playing football, running, swimming and all sports in general.
+In my spare time, I enjoy playing football, running and all sports in general.
 I am always curious to learn new technologies.

 Some of my favourite technologies: <br>
 <code><img height="40" alt="React" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/react/react.png"></code>